williamniemiec/junit4-api/CONTRIBUTING.md

 ### <a name="doc-standard-methods"></a> Methods
 Public methods must be documented using javadoc.

-<b>Attention: </b> Documentations using javadoc must have the tag name followed by two tabs followed by its value, with the exception of the `@ implSpec`,` @ apiNote` and `@ implNote` tags, which contain only one tab.
+<b>Attention: </b> Documentations using javadoc must have the tag name followed by two tabs followed by its value, with the exception of the `@implSpec`,` @apiNote` and `@implNote` tags, which contain only one tab.
 This is done in order to maintain uniform presentation of documentation

 ## <a name="jar-generation"></a>Jar generation
 To generate jar file, do the following: